-Vibrant public spaces and places host a wide variety and diverse range of activities keeping healthy and creative communities alive.
+Vibrant public spaces and places host a wide variety and diverse range of activities - keeping healthy and creative communities alive.
 Community gardens, street markets and community events demonstrate the commitment of residents to create and buy locally, strengthening the region's liveability and sustainability.

-The warmer climate and more frequent extreme weather events have been planned for and community responsiveness and resilience are now part of the local culture.
-The environment and community are able to absorb change, manage major events and bounce forward to a stronger, resilient state.
+The warmer climate and more frequent extreme weather events have been planned for, and community responsiveness and resilience are now part of a local climate-ready culture which understands and embraces the realities and opportunities of adaptation planning.
+Our environment, community and local economy are able to absorb change, manage major events and bounce forward to a stronger, resilient state.

-Local energy sources are integral to the landscape and landfill stations are now powerful economic hubs for composting, recycling and generating energy.
+Local energy sources are integral to the landscape, and landfill stations are now powerful economic hubs for composting, recycling and generating energy.

 As a leader in sustainability, the greenhouse gas emissions on the Sunshine Coast are the lowest in the southern hemisphere.

 International and interstate visitors keep returning to enjoy the strong connection to nature and to experience the relaxed local culture.
 Major sporting events showcase the region's attributes and regularly host competitors, spectators, families and friends.
-Local food production, creative industries and nature based activities are key features of the region.
+Local food production, creative industries and nature-based activities are key features of the region.